 - In Army of Darkness, Ash crushes a pewter mug with his new gauntlet-hand.

-- In Breaking The Waves, an old Norwegian fisherman spots a teen chugging down a can of beer and chugs down his glass of liquor in response.
+- In Breaking The Waves, an old Danish fisherman spots a teen chugging down a can of beer and chugs down his glass of liquor in response.
 The teen watches, then crushes his beer can and smirks in invitation.
 Not to be outdone, the old man crushes his glass mug with his bare hand.

-- In War INC, Hauser gets so stressed out at seeing Yonica acting slutty (the infamous scorpion down the pants scene) that he accidentally crushes the vial of cobra venom he was about to pour into Omar Sharif's food.
+- In War, Inc., Hauser gets so stressed out at seeing Yonica acting slutty (the infamous scorpion down the pants scene) that he accidentally crushes the vial of cobra venom he was about to pour into Omar Sharif's food.

 - Harry Potter

 - In one book, Dean crushes the glass in his hand after Harry kisses Ginny.

 - In Harry Potter and the Prisoner of Azkaban, Aunt Marge believes she has accidentally broken a glass by squeezing it too hard.
 In actual fact, Harry subconsciously made it explode.
 However, she does claim to have accidentally broken another glass a few days before at someone else's house.

 - In The Five Red Herrings, Peter is talking to a witness/suspect while playing with a tube of paint.
 When the witness innocently says something important to the case, Peter accidentally bursts the tube.
 The real clue here turns out to be the brand of paint.